 - Pick an activity to do when the cravings really hit hard.
 For some people, sugar cravings can also have emotional ties.
 Figure out your craving triggers and find something else to take the place of sugar during those times.
-Do you much on candy throughout your day at work?
+Do you munch on candy throughout your day at work?
 Maybe you can listen to an inspiring song instead.
-Do you crave sweets when you bored?
+Do you crave sweets when you are bored?
 Pick an activity you have always wanted to try and practice it when your cravings strike.

 - Take control of something.
 During the worst parts of kicking a bad habit, it is easy to feel a little out of control.
 If this happens do something that gives you that control back.
 Finish a craft project, clean your house, organize something, etc.

 - Try journaling or blogging your way through the process.
 For many of us, a sugar addiction can have roots in our emotional past.
 To really kick a bad habit, you need to understand your relationship with it.
 Sometimes the best way to do that is through writing out your thoughts.